 One of the most important aspects of becoming a ClusterControl DBA is to be able to delegate tasks to team members, and control access to ClusterControl functionality.
 This can be achieved by utilizing the User Management functionality, that allows you to control who can do what.
 You can even go a step further by adding teams or organizations to ClusterControl and map them to your DevOps roles.

-Organizations can be seen either as a full organization or groups of users.
-Clusters can be assigned to organizations and in this way the cluster is only visible for the users in the organization it has been assigned to.
-This allows you to run multiple organizations within one ClusterControl environment.
+Teams can be seen either as a full organization or groups of users.
+Clusters can be assigned to teams and in this way the cluster is only visible for the users in the team it has been assigned to.
+This allows you to run multiple teams or organizations within one ClusterControl environment.
 Obviously the ClusterControl admin account will still be able to see and manage all clusters.

-You can create a new Organization via Settings > User Management and clicking on the plus sign on the left side under Organizations:
+You can create a new Team via Side Menu -> User Management -> Teams and clicking on the plus sign on the left side under Teams section:

-After adding a new Organization, you can assign users to the organization.
+After adding a new Team, you can assign users to the team.

-After selecting the newly created organization, you can add new users to this organization by pressing the plus sign on the right dialogue:
+After selecting the newly created team, you can add new users to this team by pressing the plus sign on the right dialogue:

 By selecting the role, you can limit the functionality of the user to either an Super Admin, Admin or User.
 You can extend these default roles in the Access Control section.

 Within ClusterControl the default roles are: Super Admin, Admin and User.
-The Super Admin is the only account that can administrate organizations, users and roles.
-The Super Admin is also able to migrate clusters across organizations.
+The Super Admin is the only account that can administer teams, users and roles.
+The Super Admin is also able to migrate clusters across across teams or organizations.
 The admin role belongs to a specific organization and is able to see all clusters in this organization.
 The user role is only able to see the clusters he/she created.